 Measures of demand indicate the quantity of health services the population wants.
 This may be legitimate need as well as desired demand (see definitions of demand and need), and so measures of demand must be interpreted with caution, for example:

-- Inpatient admissions: a high number of admissions can reflect a high demand for a service, however admissions are also linked to the health status of a community or casemix - admissions are likely to be high in an elderly deprived population.
+- Inpatient admissions: a high number of admissions can reflect a high demand for a service, however admissions are also linked to provision of alternative services in the local health system and the health status of a community or casemix, for example, admissions are likely to be high in an elderly, deprived population.
 Thresholds of admission by hospital or community staff also affect the number of people admitted though this is not a true measure of demand (it is actually a reflection of willingness to supply)

 - Hospital catchment population: the number of people who fall within the catchment area of a healthcare provider.
 This will be affected by a number of factors such as: distance from the service user to the healthcare provider, ease of access, ambulance transfer time, range of services provided at each institution, quality and standards of care.
 Sometimes populations fall geographically between 2 providers and therefore estimates must be made to assess the proportion of a population who will attend a healthcare provider.